SU-SOE/grunt-drupal-tasks/.docksal/README.md

 ##Steps to setup

 1. clone repo -- will default SOE-develop-mc branch.
-2. Checkout branch, e.g., `git checkout -b SOE-jiraticket-shortdescription`
+2. Checkout new branch, e.g., `git checkout -b SOE-jiraticket-shortdescription`
 3. Edit the following files, which are located ./docksal
-    3. Add branch name to line six in Gruntfile.js.
+    1. Add branch name to line six in Gruntfile.js.
-    4. Edit soe.aliases.drushrc.php, making sure the slugs path to build/html is correct.
+    2. Edit soe.aliases.drushrc.php, making sure the slugs path to build/html is correct.
-    5. Edit settings.local.php, updating the `base_url` var.
+    3. Optional: edit settings.local.php, updating the `base_url` var.
+Note that the `base_url` is set based on the directory name of this repository, e.g., `grunt-drupal-tasks.docksal`.
+4. If you use a key other than `id_rsa` to connect to Acquia, run `fin ssh-key add <keyname>` (e.g., `fin ssh-key add id_rsa_acquia_4096`)
-6. Run `fin init`
+5. Run `fin init`

 Building Notes:
 `npm install` failed.
 Trying to downgrade.
 Downgrading success.
 Using node -v 10.22.x